 The World Museum of Mining is open Thursday through Saturday between April and October.
 Members of the Museum receive free admission.
 Entrance to the Museum and Hell Roaring Gulch is separate from a mine tour, which requires an additional fee.

 Address: 155 Museum Way, Butte, Montana

 3. Tour a Copper King Mansion

 This unique tour allows visitors to see the opulence afforded by the Copper Kings of Butte.
-Specifically, this 90-minute narrated excursion walks through the house of William Andrews Clark, built in the 1880s.
+Specifically, this 90-minute narrated excursion walks through the Copper King Mansion, the house of William Andrews Clark, built in the 1880s.
 It features 34 rooms and several ornate furnishings like chandeliers, stained-glass windows, and an attic ballroom.

 Only a few original household items remain, though the house has been meticulously re-decorated to represent its late-1800 origins.
 Narrated tours take place in the summer at four different times during the day.
 No reservations are necessary.
 The tour dives into the deep history of the mansion, which is still a private residence today.

 If a 90-minute tour isn't enough, the mansion also operates as a historic bed and breakfast.
 Guests stay in period-authentic rooms furnished with modern comforts like running water and electricity.
 Overnight guests receive the guided tour with their reservation and enjoy a full breakfast in the decadent dining room each morning.

 The Mineral Museum is open to the public with free admission on the Montana Tech Campus.
 It features a vast collection of rocks and minerals found in Montana and from across the world.
 To date, the museum has over 13,000 specimens in its collection, with approximately 1,000 on display.